apify/apify-docs/sources/platform/actors/development/programming_interface/metamorph.md

 </TabItem>
 </Tabs>

-By following these steps, you can create a powerful hotel review scraper that leverages the capabilities of existing Actors through metamorph operation.
+By following these steps, you can create a powerful hotel review scraper that leverages the capabilities of existing Actors through the metamorph operation.